 Please make sure to use a formal and appropriate form of address ("Sehr geehrte Frau surname") when you first contact the English teachers at your schools and use the formal "Sie" form.
-It is important to investigate whether the school(s) can help you find accommodations if you haven't had any luck so far.
+It is important to investigate whether the school(s) can help you find accommodation if you haven't had any luck so far.

 Make sure to ask to be put in touch with the USTA (or TA from another country) currently at your Stammschule, who may be able to advise you on many practical aspects of your assignment (including housing).
 For a comprehensive list of USTA assignments during the current school year, please consult our website.
-You'll receive their contact information by May/June on the Standortliste curated by weltweit unterrichten.
+You'll receive their contact information by May on the Standortliste curated by weltweit unterrichten if they consent to it being shared.